gallery-so/go-gallery/README.md

 $ ./bin/main
 ```

-### Mongo and Redis
+### Mongo and Redis and Postgres

-The app will connect to a local mongo instance and local redis instance by default.
+The app will connect to a local mongo instance, local redis, and local postgres instance by default.
 To spin it up, you can use the official docker containers:

 ```bash
 $ docker-compose up -d